visdesignlab/CVOWorkshops/pitfalls.md

 ## Guidelines

-Here are pitfalls that we have encountered in the context of the framework's guidelines:
+Here are pitfalls that we have encountered in the context of the framework's guidelines.

 ### Recruit diverse and creative participants.